suzuki-shunsuke/tfcmt/COMPARED_WITH_TFNOTIFY.md

 * Vars: variables which are passed by `-var` option
 * ErrorMessages: a list of error messages which occur in tfcmt

-## Feature: Add templates configuration
+## Feature: Add templates configuration and builtin templates

 [#50](https://github.com/suzuki-shunsuke/tfcmt/issues/50) [#51](https://github.com/suzuki-shunsuke/tfcmt/pull/51)